mildlyinternet/mildlyinternet.github.io/_posts/2014-11-05-bower-asset-pipeline.md

 layout: post
 title: Bower & the Asset Pipeline
 category: code
+description: "Using Bower inside the Rails Asset Pipeline"
 ---

 One of my biggest gripes with Rails as of late has been the way third party